FreyDragon/BloodlinesRewitten/README.md

 A minecraft mod, like Origins, but for Forge and more progresson-based and includes level system.
 Please do not reupload this without permission.
 I used Mcreator to create the base of the mod.
+I AM GOING TO QUIT USING MCREATOR, I AM JUST USING IT FOR THE BASIC FEATURES TO SAVE TIME!

 This mod currently has a few Bloodlines to choose from: